What is gastroesopheal reflux?

 - frequent spitting up

-- vomit or milk stains around the baby's mouth or in the bed after sleeping
+- vomit or milk stains around the infant's mouth or in the bed after sleeping

 - frequent swallowing between feedings